Effective Performance Management

 - Giving Informal Feedback

-The University has formal programs to help managers appraise staff performance.
+The University has formal programs to help managers assess staff performance.
 These include:

 Introductory Review Period – for newly hired staff